aahamlin/aahamlin.github.io/index.md

 ## Highlights

-Some comments from co-workers and customers I am proud of:
+Quotes from co-workers and customers I am proud of:

 On delivering SSO & RFID reader support and Software Development Kit (SDK) and validation tools for Linux thin clients (VDI) on ARM & Intel processors to partners including Dell Wyse, HP SmartZero, & Teradici.